 Before you cook beans or pulses, soak them overnight.
 The next day, pour off the old water, then replenish with fresh water for boiling.
-Even better than boiling for removing gas is to cook beans in a pressure cooker.
+Even better than boiling for removing gas is cooking beans in a pressure cooker.

 Foods that prevent excessive flatulence

-Each day, eat 2-3 small tubs of bio-yogurt that contains either of the probiotic bacteria acidophilus or biphidus, to introduce beneficial bacteria into the digestive tract.
-Miso is another source of probiotics.
-Miso soup is available in handy single-use sachets from Asian food shops and the Asian food section of most supermarkets.
-Alternatively take probiotics capsules, as directed on the label–usually 3 times a day on an empty stomach.
-These will replenish the ‘friendly’ bacteria that inhabit the large intestine and keep gas-producing bacteria in check.
+Alternatively, take probiotics capsules, as directed on the label–usually three times a day on an empty stomach.
+These will replenish the "friendly" bacteria that inhabit the large intestine and keep gas-producing bacteria in check.